For Plug Power Inc. [PLUG], Analyst sees a rise to $30. What next?

-Plug Power Inc. [NASDAQ: PLUG] plunged by -$1.45 during the normal trading session on Friday and reaching a high of $26.65 during the day while it closed the day at $24.44.
+Plug Power Inc. [NASDAQ: PLUG] surged by $0.49 during the normal trading session on Friday and reaching a high of $26.3608 during the day while it closed the day at $26.15.
 The company report on March 1, 2022 that Plug Power Announces 2021 Fourth Quarter Results.

 Plug Power Inc. (NASDAQ: PLUG), a leading provider of turnkey hydrogen solutions for the global green hydrogen economy, has announced today its 2021 fourth quarter results.
 The quarterly shareholder letter has been posted at https://www.ir.plugpower.com/Q421Plug.